American Mountain Guides Association

-The American Mountain Guides Association (AMGA) is the United States' "sole representative to the 21-member International Federation of Mountain Guides Associations (IFMGA), the international governing body responsible for guiding standards and education around the world".
-AMGA is a non-profit organization that seeks to represent the interests of American mountain guides by providing support, education, and standards.
-The Association offers training courses and certification exams in rock, alpine and ski mountaineering.
+The American Mountain Guides Association (AMGA) is a non-profit organization that represents the interests of American mountain guides and climbing instructors by providing support, education, and standards.
+They are the sole US representative to International Federation of Mountain Guides Associations (IFMGA), the international governing body responsible for guiding standards and education around the world.
+The American Mountain Guide Certification is the highest credential for professional mountain guides in the US.